Warhammer 40,000: Tenth edition (2023)

 Warhammer 40,000 10th Edition was released by Games Workshop in June 2023.
 Significant alterations were made to the game.
 Tenth edition revolves around the 4th Tyrannic War, introducing fresh regulations and units for both Space Marines and Tyranids, along with significant modifications to the 41st Millennium's setting.
 The game has a more straightforward structure, featuring more concise Indexes and a restriction of six stratagems per army.
-Instead of the current codices, free and downloadable indexes are accessible.
-The Psychic Phase has been eliminated, with "Battleshock" tests taking the place of the Morale Phase.
+The Psychic Phase has been eliminated, with the Morale Phase being replaced by "Battleshock" tests.

 Much like Ninth edition, Tenth edition introduced four new box sets: first with "Leviathan", a limited release set that came out at the start of 10th edition.
 Also, three "starter sets" were introduced: the Introductory set, Starter set and Ultimate Starter set.

 While Firstborn Marines and Primaris Marines miniatures were sold alongside each other between 2017 and 2023 for the eighth and ninth editions, many Firstborn sets have been discontinued coinciding with the release of the tenth edition.
-This decision by Games Workshop to retire Firstborn miniatures via planned obsolescence is controversial, as Primaris Marine units have better in-game abilities than their Firstborn counterparts for a given points cost, and longtime players who have collected large Firstborn armies have complained that they are being forced to purchase Primaris miniatures in order to remain competitive at official Games Workshop tournaments.
+This decision by Games Workshop to retire Firstborn miniatures via planned obsolescence is controversial, as Primaris Marine units have better in-game abilities than their Firstborn counterparts for a given points cost, and longtime players who have collected large Firstborn armies have justifiably complained that they are being forced to purchase Primaris miniatures in order to remain competitive at official Games Workshop tournaments.
+Also, many of the Firstborn models were not given statlines or point values in their 10th edition codex, despite having them in their 10th edition Index cards which preceded their respective codex by only a few months.

+Eleventh edition (2026)

+On 26 March 2026, Games Workshop announced Eleventh edition would be releasing in June of the same year.
+The starter box features Blood Angels and Orks.